ptr727/PlexCleaner/README.md

 - Parallel processing is useful when a single instance of FFmpeg or HandBrake does not saturate the CPU resources of the system.
 - When parallel processing is enabled, the default thread count is half the number of system cores, and can be changed using the `--threadcount` option.
 - The initial `process` run on a large collection can take a long time to complete.
-- Processing can be interrupted using `Ctl-C`, re-running the same command will resume processing.
+- Processing can be interrupted using `Ctl-C` `Ctl-C`, re-running the same command will resume processing.
 - Processing very large media collections on docker may result in a very large docker log file, set appropriate [docker logging](https://docs.docker.com/config/containers/logging/configure/) options.

 ## Installation